angelo-v/wordpress-backup/README.md

 Replace the following values according to your system:

-`your-word-press-container`: The name of the docker container hosting your blog
+`your-word-press-container`: The name of the Docker container hosting your blog
-`your-mysql-container`: The name of the docker container hosting your blogs mysql database
+`your-mysql-container`: The name of the Docker container hosting your blogs mysql database

 *Step 2*: Backup your blog